How to Be an Authentic Christian Witness During Ramadan

 “What’s your favorite thing to do during Ramadan?”

 Mohammad shared that he especially enjoyed prayers, Quran studies, and evening meals to break the daily fasts.

 Jason’s loving, curious questions opened a door for him to share that he liked to pray too and that as a follower of Jesus, he prayed in the name of Jesus, inspired by verses like Hebrews [7:24]-25 in the Holy Bible:

 “Jesus…is able…to save those who come to God through him.
 He lives forever to intercede with God on their behalf.”

 It was natural for Jason to lovingly offer to pray for Mohammad, and so he said something like this:

 “As a follower of Jesus, I can pray for you in the name of Jesus, and Jesus himself will pray for you to God.
 I’d love to pray for you right now.
 Do you have a prayer request?”

 Mohammad accepted Jason’s offer to pray with him.
 And that led to many prayers, in Jesus’ name.

-Recently, those prayers led to Mohammad and Jason studying the Bible together, using The Way to Paradise.
+Recently, those prayers led to Mohammad and Jason studying the Bible together, using this Muslim-seeker-friendly Bible study called The Way to Paradise.
 And Mohammad will be bringing his family to Jason’s for dinner to break one of the daily Ramadan fasts.